-Date: Submitted By:

-Dale: 30Dinined by:

-Address:

-Telephone:Email:

-Will any of the work contained in this bid be outsourced?YesNo

-If yes, please explain:

-General Information

-Have you or your firm been subject to suspension, debarment or criminal conviction by the AOSC, the Judiciary, the State of Rhode Island, or any other jurisdiction? \\\Yes \\\No

-Has the AOSC, the Judiciary and/or the State of Rhode Island ever terminated contracts with your firm for cause? \\\\\Yes \\\\\No

-Has your firm ever withdrawn from a contract with the AOSC, the Judiciary and/or the State of Rhode Island during its performance? \\\\\Yes \\\\\No

-Have you or your firm been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island? \\\\Yes \\\\No

-If you answered yes to any of the foregoing, please explain the circumstances below.
-If you or your firm has been involved in litigation against the AOSC, the Judiciary and/or the State of Rhode Island, please include the case caption, case number and status.
-(If more space is needed, please attach separate sheet and submit with the bid.)
+Project: B2022015 - Rhode Island Mental Health Treatment Court (RIMHTC) Evaluation Submitted By: Address: Email: Will any of the work contained in this bid be outsourced?YesNo n: General Information 1 m been subject to suspension, debarment or criminal conviction by ciary, the State of Rhode Island, or any other jurisdiction?YesNo udiciary and/or the State of Rhode Island ever terminated contracts use?YesNo • vithdrawn from a contract with the AOSC, the Judiciary and/or the addring its performance?YesNo m been involved in litigation against the AOSC, the Judiciary and/or sland?YesNo you or your firm has the State of Rhode I to any of the foregoing, please explain the circumstances below.
+If s been involved in litigation against the AOSC, the Judiciary and/or sland, please include the case caption, case number and status.
+(If ed, please attach separate sheet and submit with the bid.) ls your company bo nded?Yes No Please describe the nature and extent of all insurance coverage: Addenda • nda have been received.
+The noted modifications to the Bidding een considered and all costs are included in the Bid Sum.
+Addendum #1, Dat ed: Addendum #2, Dat ed: Addendum #3, Dat ed:

-Is your company bonded? \\\\\Yes \\\\\No

-Please describe the nature and extent of all insurance coverage:

-Addenda

-The following Addenda have been received.
-The noted modifications to the Bidding Documents have been considered and all costs are included in the Bid Sum.

-Addendum #1, Dated:\\\\\

-Addendum #2, Dated:\\\\\

-Carla Ciccone Purchasing Agent Rhode Island Supreme Court